 - Rectal diazepam, which is given rectally (into the bottom).
 This is an effective emergency treatment for prolonged seizures. - Buccal (oromucosal) midazolam.
-This is a new authorised treatment for prolonged acute convulsive seizures, which is placed via syringe into the buccal cavity (the side of the mouth between the cheek and the gum).
-It may be considered as an alternative to rectal diazepam for this purpose.
+The most common treatment for prolonged acute convulsive seizures, which is placed via syringe into the buccal cavity (the side of the mouth between the cheek and the gum).